curb4387/Python-Assignments/chapter13/ex08/instructions-summary.md

 You may assume that `range`, `randint`, and append are constant time functions.
 You may also assume that `random.randint` more rarely returns duplicate numbers as the range between its arguments increases.
 State the computational complexity of this function using big-O notation and justify your answer.
 (LO: 13.2, 13.6)

 ## Instructions

+**Task 1**: State the computational complexity of the `makeRandomList` function using big-O notation and justify your answer.